Lawmakers crack down on drunk driving

 Wisconsin lawmakers are once again trying to crack down on drunk driving in the state.
 State representative and senators gathered Tuesday morning to share details on bills introduced in the last few months.
 Lawmakers were joined by members of

 Several proposed bills would increase penalties for repeat OWI offenders by requiring minimum prison sentences.
-Another bill would require all offenders to use an ignition interlock device.
+Another bill would require all offenders to use an

 One bill would make a first OWI offense a criminal misdemeanor.
 Wisconsin is the only state in the U.S. where first-time drunk driving is a civil, not a criminal, offense.

 "I do think it will cause some people to change their behavior and make the decision, 'I don't want to be in that situation,' and not get behind the wheel," said Republican State Rep. Jim Ott of Mequon, who introduced all five bills in the State Assembly this year.